ab-sc4t/ab-sc4t/README.md

 I am currently a third-year B.Tech student majoring in Computer Science and Engineering at Jaypee Institute of Information Technology, Noida.

 I have a strong passion for full-stack development and a keen interest in startups.
-My journey in tech has provided me with a solid foundation in Web2 technologies, and I am proficient in the complete MERN stack.
-I am also in the process of learning TypeScript and Next.js to further expand my skill set.
+My journey in tech has provided me with a solid foundation in Web2 technologies, and I am proficient in the complete MERN stack and Next.js.
+I am also in the process of learning DevOps to further expand my skill set.
 As I continue to grow in the tech field, I am excited to explore the emerging opportunities in Web3.